Wrestling Hillary Clinton: Part I

 da, da… tada-da-ta

-I put on my headgear and trotted to the center of the mat, shaking my arms and moving my legs.
 The referee stood beside us as we put our lead feet on the line and faced off.
 He asked us to slap hands, a handshake of sorts to encourage fair play.
-He stood back with his whistle in his mouth and his hand raised, and suddenly dropped his hand and blew his whistle, and both of us were in motion before the sound waves reached spectators in the upper bleachers.
+He stood back with his whistle in his mouth and his hand raised, and suddenly dropped his hand and blew his whistle, and both of us were in motion before the sound waves reached spectators in the upper bleachers, and a fraction of a second later Hillary and I collided so hard the gym rafters rattled as if a truckload of C4 explosives detonated in the center of the gym.

-Of course it hurt like hell, but I was too focused to pay attention to anything but grasping at a win I felt was close enough to smell.
+I felt my finger snap and my grip shift.
+It hurt like hell, but I was too focused to pay attention to anything but not quitting.
 I clung on with my right hand with all the tenacity I could muster, but he kicked again and Hillary broke free and stood up and turned to face me with the speed I had grown to respect.
 We were face to face again, his strongest position, and his bushy eyebrows furrowed with anger.
 I had never seen him angry on the mat before, and I only had the smallest fraction of a second to realize that before the buzzer sounded.
-The referee awarded him an escape point, and me a takedown without back points, which required holding them with control for at least two seconds.
-I was down 4-3.
+The referee awarded him an escape point, and me a takedown without back points: we were tied 3-3.
 The ref pointed us to our corners.

-I had lost a chance: people make mistakes when they’re angry.
+My breath whooshed in and out through pursed lips while I stared at Capital’s corner, hoping for a glimpse of the strategy he’d apply in our next round.
+Two of the maroon hooded Lions dried each of Hillary’s arms while he bounced and shook his limbs like a mirror image of me.
 I stood on the Bulldogs new, bright green mat and ignored the maroon-hooded Lions circling Hillary as if to shield their captain from distractions.
 I focused on their coach, a spherical mountain of an African American man who couldn’t squeeze into even the largest of sweatsuits.
 I tried to decipher his hand gestures, hoping for a hint of help against Hillary.
+The Mountain kept lowering his hand, as if telling Hillary to calm down and focus; in hindsight, he was probably telling him to not shoot on me again, to focus on his strengths and my weaknesses.

 The Mountain had never wrestled and the Lions never participated in all-city practices, so many of their signs were different than any other school I knew.
 Hillary nodded after every one of The Mountain’s gestures.
 Coach and Jeremy let me be.
 My cradle was useless, but there was nothing I could do about it.
 All that mattered was that my breath stabilized and my heartbeat calmed down.
 I bounced and shook my arms gently to keep them warm and to maintain a sheen of slippery sweat on my legs, a tiny advantage that no one would consider cheating.
-The Mountain kept lowering his hand, as if telling Hillary to calm down and focus; in hindsight, he was probably telling him to not shoot on me again, to focus on his strengths and my weaknesses.
+Hillary’s face was calm, and he shook his feet as his teammates wiped his arms but not his legs; it would be harder to grasp his legs this round, but that was true for both of us and didn’t really change how we wrestled.

 The referee called to us a few brief seconds later, and I trotted back to the center of the mat.
 Hillary won the coin toss, and he gave two thumbs up to indicate he wanted us both standing in neutral position.
 We put one foot forward and faced off.
 The referee stood poised, whistle in mouth, and raised his hand.
 I focused on Hillary’s hips.